Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 When your firm manages a household, one of the hardest tasks is to make sure that all opportunities for tax efficiency have been found.
 There are often many different variables, and traditional technologies can only handle one account at a time.

-With LifeYield guiding these withdrawals, you can maximize your client’s return, minimize the tax liability of the transaction, and ensure the portfolio stays in line with the target allocation.
+With SEI LifeYield guiding these withdrawals, you can maximize your client’s return, minimize the tax liability of the transaction, and ensure the portfolio stays in line with the target allocation.

 Tax Harvesting

-Using LifeYield makes it possible for tax harvesting to be implemented at the household level.
+SEI LifeYield makes it possible for tax harvesting to be implemented at the household level.
 Now advisors have a solution that automates the process and makes it easier to harvest gains and losses almost instantly.
-Tax harvesting is baked into all of the LifeYield Tax Efficiency API logic, making it the most complete solution on the market.
+Tax harvesting is baked into all of the SEI LifeYield Tax Efficiency API logic, making it the most complete solution on the market.

 Working Across the Unified Managed Household